felixge/node-ar-drone/README.md

 #### Events

-A client will emit landed, hovering, flying, and landing events as long as demo navdata.
+A client will emit landed, hovering, flying, landing, batteryChange, and altitudeChange events as long as demo navdata is enabled.

 To enable demo navdata use